-• The Group A Incident Report provides all the information about Group A offenses using up to six data segments (Administrative (page 64), Offense (page 64), Property (page 64), Victim (page 64), Offender (page 65), and Arrestee (page 65)).

-- The Group B Arrest Report supplies data concerning each arrestee for a Group B offense via the arrestee segment. - The Zero Report, which indicates no criminal activity occurred within an agency's jurisdiction during a given month.
+- The Group A Incident Report provides all the information about Group A offenses using up to six data segments Administrative, Offense, Property, Victim, Offender, and Arrestee. - The Group B Arrest Report supplies data concerning each arrestee for a Group B offense via the arrestee segment. - The Zero Report, which indicates no criminal activity occurred within an agency's jurisdiction during a given month.